-The China Pathfinder Project is a collaboration between the Atlantic Council and Rhodium Group to track China’s convergence or divergence from open market-economy norms.
-This project is nonpartisan, and seeks to foster consensus about where China stands in relation to advanced market economies.
+The China Pathfinder Project is a collaboration between the Atlantic Council and Rhodium Group to track China’s convergence or divergence from open market economy norms.
+This project is nonpartisan and seeks to foster consensus about where China stands in relation to advanced market economies.
 With that goal in mind, our design balances accessibility for nontechnical readers with commitment to robust, transparent, data-grounded methods.

 The China Pathfinder Project evaluates the economic system of China and ten open market economies in six categories: financial system development, modern innovation system, market competition, trade openness, direct investment openness, and portfolio investment openness.
 The first three clusters represent the “domestic” dimension, and the latter three clusters represent the “external” openness dimension.

-We rely on Annual Indicators that are formed into a composite score each year.
+We rely on annual indicators that are formed into a composite score each year.
 Each of the six categories outlined above possesses a set of annual indicators and a final composite index.
 In addition, we select nuanced supplemental indicators and conduct quarterly policy tracking to keep up with fast-moving economic and policy developments in China.

-Our criteria for selecting annual indicators has two main components: data timeliness and ability to make international comparisons.
+Our criteria for selecting annual indicators have two main components: data timeliness and ability to make international comparisons.
 These criteria inherently limit each other, as timely data often do not have extensive country coverage.
 This created obstacles in our data collection process, and the path we chose with our annual indicators reflects the ideal solution to these data availability problems.